 3. Teenagers Cost More Than You Think

 Compared to other age groups, teens pay more than double for auto insurance, The Zebra report found.
-While the national average annual rate for drivers ages 50 to 59 was $1,151, the national average for teens 16 to 19 was — you might want to sit down — $4,957.
+Although the national average annual rate for drivers ages 50-59 was $1,258, the national average for teens 16-19 was — you might want to sit down — $5,151.

 Major reasons why teens pay more is because the age group has a higher rate of tickets and accidents, compared to other age groups, according to the report.
-The good news is that once they reach age 20, things get better.
-The average national annual rate for drivers ages 20 to 29 was $1,791.
+The good news is that rates drop quickly when drivers are in their 20s and are half as expensive for a 29-year-old compared to a 20-year-old.

 4. Your Neighbor’s Insurer Might Not Be Good for You